-Figure 1: Close up of MF22-116 at 76 to 76.2m downhole.
+Figure 1: Close up of MF22-118 at 243-243.1m downhole.
 Significant white-grey large spodumene laths

-1 In relation to the disclosure of visual mineralisation, the Company cautions that visual estimates of mineral abundance should never be considered a proxy or substitute for laboratory analysis.
+&lt;sup>1 In relation to the disclosure of visual mineralisation, the Company cautions that visual estimates of mineral abundance should never be considered a proxy or substitute for laboratory analysis.
 Laboratory assay results are required to determine the widths and grade of the visible mineralisation reported in preliminary geological logging.
 The Company will update the market when laboratory analytical results become available.

-2 The reported intersections are down hole measurements and are not necessarily true width.
+&lt;sup>2 The reported intersections are down hole measurements and are not necessarily true width.

-3 Descriptions of the mineral amounts seen and logged in the core are qualitative, visual estimates (they are listed in order of abundance of estimated combined percentages).
+&lt;sup>3 Descriptions of the mineral amounts seen and logged in the core are qualitative, visual estimates (they are listed in order of abundance of estimated combined percentages).
 Quantitative assays will be completed by Activation Labs in Dryden, Ontario.